 “It’s all about people.
 It’s about networking and being nice to people and not burning any bridges.
 Your book is going to impress, but in the end, it is people that are going to hire you.”

 So how then do we network more efficiently?
-The Paul Merage School of Business at the University of California, Irving offers several professional networking tips.
+Find out through these tips from The Paul Merage School of Business at the University of California, Irving.

 Approachability: